oudsemam/now_playing_in_theaters/README.md

 # Future Enhancements
 These are items that I would like to add to this project.
 They are in no particulaar order of importance but I hope to get these resolved soon as time permits as this is a passion project of mine.
-- Time functionality that will only update movies 1x per week.
 - Scrolling movie title if the title is too long to display on one row
 - MagTag button functionality to move through movies being displayed.
 - Resolve the multiple API calls to two different URLs.
 Right now have to use two methods which call for multiple files on the back end with same information.